Luke Shaw Biography

 Luke Paul Hoare Shaw is an English footballer who plays as a left-back for Manchester United in the Premier League and for the England national team.
 Let's start to read more about Luke Shaw Biography.

-'s academy system, made his first-team debut in January 2012 and signed his first professional contract in May of that year, before going on to become a fixture in the team for the next two seasons.
+made his first-team debut in January 2012 and signed his first professional contract in May of that same year.
+He then established himself as a mainstay of the squad for the following two seasons.

-Manchester United paid £30 million for Shaw in June 2014, a world record transfer fee for a teenager at the time.
-He made his senior international debut for England in a 1–0 friendly win overDenmark
+In June 2014, Shaw was acquired by Manchester United for £30 million, a then-record transfer cost for a teenager.
+On March 5, 2014, he made his senior international debut for England in a 1-0 friendly victory overDenmark

 What's your knowledge of Manchester United's talented left-back?
 How did a talented defender from Southampton's academy end up playing for one of the world's most decorated teams?
 Follow along as we look at some of the most important Luke Shaw information you should be aware of.